garfieldnate/Lexitron-Mac/readme.md

     perl scripts/convert_to_mac.pl en-th build/etlex.utf-8 >build/LEXiTRON_en-th.xml
     perl scripts/convert_to_mac.pl th-en build/telex.utf-8 >build/LEXiTRON_th-en.xml

 Then use the dictionary development kit to generate the final dictionary file.
-First, edit resources/Makefile so that the `DICT_BUILD_TOOL_DIR` points to your [Dictionary Development Kit](https://github.com/SebastianSzturo/Dictionary-Development-Kit.git) location.
-Then execute the following:
+First, set the `DICT_BUILD_TOOL_DIR` environment variable to the location of your [Dictionary Development Kit](https://github.com/SebastianSzturo/Dictionary-Development-Kit.git).
+Then execute make to compile the final dictionaries:

+    export DICT_BUILD_TOOL_DIR='path/to/your/[Dictionary/Development/Kit](https://github.com/SebastianSzturo/Dictionary-Development-Kit.git)'
     cd resources
-    export DICT_BUILD_TOOL_DIR='path/to/your/[Dictionary/Development/Kit](https://github.com/SebastianSzturo/Dictionary-Development-Kit.git)'
     make -f makefile_en-th all install
     make -f makefile_th-en all install

-Place the resulting file in your dictionary directory; in Dictionary.app, go to File -> Open Dictionaries Folder.
+Place the resulting .dictionary files in your dictionary directory; in Dictionary.app, go to File -> Open Dictionaries Folder.
 The file should be in the same folder as CoreDataUbiquitySupport.

 Finally, in Dictionary.app go to Dictionary -> Preferences and check the box next to "LEXiTRON English/Thai".
 The dictionary should now be available for use.

+If you would like the combined EN-TH/TH-EN dictionary, then do the following (after generating the source Mac XML dictionary files above):

+    scripts/combine.pl
+    cd resources
+    make -f Makefile_combined all install

 ## TODO

-* Doesn't show in Dictionary.app sometimes but still works from CLI ???
+* sometimes doesn't show in Dictionary.app sometimes but still works from CLI ???
 * Better CSS
-* Should also generate a single En-TH/TH-EN dictionary.
 * One-step build
-* Include Dictionary-Toolkit as subrepo
+* Include Dictionary-Toolkit as sub-repo
-* add license